 Logistically, everything worked out.
 It’ll just require a little more work when it’s really cold out and I have to wear sweatpants, a heavy coat, and boots.
 The other issue I had was with the running app I use.
 It uses GPS to track runs, which is great if you’re outside, but it apparently doesn’t work if you’re on an indoor track.
 I realized it about five minutes in when I was waiting for the voice notification that I had ran a half mile.
 I ended up closing out of the running app and my Fitbit app and just ran for about 20 minutes.
 It actually felt pretty good to just run and not worry about distance or time.
 I’d roughly estimate I ran two miles, which was my goal.
 (I did re-download the old running app I used when I ran in college, and it has an indoor/outdoor option that I’ll try next time I run.)

 I don’t think I’ll get in another run this week, but since the ice cream shop closes on Sunday, I’ll have my afternoons/nights back, so hopefully I can run twice a week.
 I signed up for a 10k in March—which I think I briefly mentioned thinking about signing up for—so I have about less than five months to train for it.
-My boss and one of my co-workers normally run it, too, so if they run it next year, I’ll go with them the day before to pick up our bibs.
+Two of my co-workers normally run it, too, so if they run it next year, I’ll go with them the day before to pick up our bibs.
 And they’ll have to make sure that I survive.

 It feels really good to be back at my old university, and it feels even better to be back on the track.
 I’ll have to squeeze in a few outdoor runs, though, for my 10k training since the race is in March and is quite hilly.
 Any advice for late winter/early spring races?